parimalp/FPGA-Design-Flow-using-Vivado/lab3.md

 </p>

-Since the virtual clock is slower (12 ns) than the clk_pin period (10 ns), the data path delay includes the clock period of the clk_pin clock source.
+Since the virtual clock is slower (12 ns) than the clk_pin period (10 ns for Boolean or 8 ns for PYNQ-Z2), the data path delay includes the clock period of the clk_pin clock source.

 ![fig1](images/lab3/fig7.png)